How we keep going: staff wellbeing during the coronavirus

 ‘In a time like this, it’s the little things that matter greatly, and this is a perfect 15 minutes breather.
 From the massages and aromatherapy to the free snacks and coffee - it all means a great deal!’

 ‘Thank you so much for providing a safe space to talk and relax.
 It’s my first time here, and I’ll be back.’

 Your donations have helped create these special areas for our staff - and we want to keep providing wellbeing support, beyond the ongoing pandemic.

-But this is not a short term idea, the new wellbeing zones are part of the overall GSTT and Evelina London Wellbeing strategy.
-‘As the hospitals adjust to a new normal, wanting to ensure support for staff, and that their wellbeing is a priority will enable them to continue to provide first-class care to all patients.’
+But this is not a short term idea - the new wellbeing zones are part of the overall GSTT and Evelina London Wellbeing strategy.
+‘As the hospitals adjust to a new normal, wanting to ensure support for staff and showing that their wellbeing is a priority will enable them to continue to provide first-class care to all patients.’